 - The number of services participating in a site.

-For example, the recommended storage allotment for the following scenario based on an average-sized ArcGIS Server site would be at least 500 MB of disk space:
+For example, the recommended storage allotment for the following scenario based on an average-size ArcGIS Server site would be at least 500 MB of disk space:

 - Aggregation interval set to the default = (30 minutes)